-- ^{15.} We assess, under the applicable legal regime, the extent to which a securitization structure isolates the securitized assets from the insolvency risk of the entities that participate in the transaction.
-Typically, our analysis focuses on isolation from the entity or entities that originated and owned the assets before the securitization transaction. - ^{16.} A true sale of assets from the originator/seller to an insolvency-remote issuer is one method commonly used to achieve asset isolation in a securitization.
-As a general matter, the term "true sale" is commonly used in a securitization context to refer to a transfer of ownership of the securitized assets from an originator to an SPE.
+- 16. We assess, under the applicable legal regime, the extent to which a securitization structure isolates the securitized assets from the insolvency risk of the entities that participate in the transaction.
+Typically, our analysis focuses on isolation from the entity or entities that originated and owned the assets before the securitization transaction. - 17.
+A true sale of assets from the originator/seller to an insolvency-remote issuer is one method commonly used to achieve asset isolation in a securitization.
+As a general matter, the term true sale is commonly used in a securitization context to refer to a transfer of ownership of the securitized assets from an originator to an SPE.
 From a legal perspective, a true sale is generally understood to result in the assets ceasing to be part of the seller's bankruptcy or insolvency estate.
-There might also be other legal mechanisms, apart from true sale, that could achieve analogous isolation. - 17.
+There might also be other legal mechanisms, apart from true sale, that could achieve analogous isolation. - 18.
 As a general matter, the insolvency and reorganization laws of the particular legal jurisdiction applicable to the originator determine the effect of an insolvency proceeding on the originator's assets (insolvency moratorium, disclaimer or rejection of contracts, treatment of secured creditors, etc.).
 Certain jurisdictions have legislated securitization regimes that may delineate the conditions and formalities under which a transfer of eligible assets can take place in order to achieve a true sale.
-In jurisdictions where no specific securitization statutes exist, case law precedents, general laws, accepted market practice, and/or legal or academic commentaries provide guidance to the legal counsel for the transaction parties on the conditions and formalities under which a structure achieves a true sale of assets (whether under a legislated securitization regime or under general local laws) is often provided in the form of a legal opinion to that effect provided by the transaction parties' outside legal counsel.
+In jurisdictions where no specific securitization statutes exist, case law precedents, general laws, accepted market practice, and/or legal or academic commentaries provide guidance to the legal counsel for the transaction parties on the conditions and formalities under which a transfer of securitizable assets can take place in order to achieve a true sale.
+Comfort as to whether a structure achieves a true sale of assets (whether under a legislated securitization regime or under general local laws) is often provided in the form of a legal opinion to that effect provided by the transaction parties' outside legal counsel.

-Insolvency-Remoteness Of SPEs
+B. Insolvency-Remoteness Of SPEs